fastrgv/Asud/README.md

 * osol2  {filename} (on osx)

 For X-sudokus use wsolx.bat/lsolx/osolx.

+All these utilities are found in the ~/sudoku/utils/ directory.

 3) A fair variety of puzzles can be found in the directories:

-* ./puzzles/?.txt (see descriptions @ bottom for difficulty level)
+* ~/sudoku/puzzles/?.txt (see descriptions @ bottom for difficulty level)
-* ./puzzles/extreme/?.txt
+* ~/sudoku/puzzles/extreme/?.txt
-* ./puzzles/impossible/?.txt
+* ~/sudoku/puzzles/impossible/?.txt
-* ./puzzles/Xpuz/?.txt
+* ~/sudoku/puzzles/Xpuz/?.txt

-4) Note that this software knows when a bad assertion is made but it does not prevent it, but in the terminal window you will notice a "_?_" symbol. (using this feature to solve puzzles is cheating).
+4) Note that this sudoku platform knows when a bad assertion is made but it does not prevent it, but in the terminal window you will notice a "_?_" symbol. (using this feature to solve puzzles is cheating).

 -------------------------------------------------------------------------